dhershman1/pathit/README.md

 [![build-status](https://pipelines-badges-service.useast.staging.atlassian.io/badge/atlassian/confluence-web-components.svg)](https://bitbucket.org/atlassian/pathit/addon/pipelines/home)

 ## Info
-Takes a string path and builds files that do not exist along that path.
+Takes an array of strings and builds files that do not exist along those paths.

 ## How To